lucianghinda/allaboutcoding/cldyq8k6z000009lb1nb81eqg.md

 I noticed this while working on various projects: once a method grows, the chances that the next developer will add more lines to it increase.

-Of course, there is a tipping point (like with the gravity of a start) that when a method is too big, it will collapse, meaning someone will take it apart and split it into smaller methods.
+There is a tipping point (like with the gravity of a start) when a method is too big, it will collapse, meaning someone will take it apart and split it into smaller methods.

-### What is a long method and what is a short method
+### What is a long method, and what is a short method?

 I am not sure there exists a definition of what is a long method and what is a short method.
-This is of course something subjective (depending on individual or team preferences).
+This is subjective (depending on individual or team preferences).

 I could say this (citing Sandi Metz): anything bigger than 5 lines of code could be considered a long method.